dockfries/infernus/docs/essentials/use.md

 ::: warning
 If you use middleware functions in your script, you should cancel these intermediate functions when the script is unloaded, otherwise there will be a memory leak!
-The reason is simple: if you don't, the middleware will not be uninstalled as the game mode restarts or manually executes the restart script command, and each time a new intermediate function is added to the script's `load` function, which will lead to a memory leak!
+The reason is simple: if you don't, the middleware will not be uninstalled as the GameMode restarts or manually executes the restart script command, and each time a new intermediate function is added to the script's `load` function, which will lead to a memory leak!
 :::

 In addition, you should not call the `script.load()` or `script.unload()`，You should use the [load command](#load-command) to call.